MarketSquare/robotframework-browser/README.md

 # Installation instructions for users

 1. Install node.js e.g. from https://nodejs.org/en/download/
-2. Install robotframework-playwright from the commandline: `pip install robotframework-playwright`
+2. Install robotframework-browser from the commandline: `pip install robotframework-browser`
-3. Install the node dependencies needed to run Playwright from the commandline: `robotframework-playwright init`
+3. Install the node dependencies needed to run Playwright from the commandline: `rfbrowser init`

 # Development